-ABC-Amega’s Director of International Service, Jennifer Tirre-Daniels, recently spoke with Krista about her experience in the credit and collections field.
+ABC-Amega’s Director of Global Business Services, Jennifer Tirre-Daniels, recently spoke with Krista about her experience in the credit and collections field.

 JTD: How did you get into the credit field?